Code-Institute-Submissions/balennouri-pp4/README.md

 ###### Comment page

 * The user needs to be logged in or sign up to comment on products
-* The user can delete their latest comment

 ![comment page](documentation/readme-features/comment-page-not.png)